sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 I can hear a thousand developer's voices calling out that: Yes, but Rust, Clojure, etc., have immutable data constructs and that if you just keep your mutations under control and in a box then you're ok.

-Reflected by this statement: "Mutation is a reality, the correct approach is disciplined mutation. "https://news.ycombinator.com/item?id=18044656
+Reflected by this statement: "Mutation is a reality, the correct approach is disciplined mutation." https://news.ycombinator.com/item?id=18044656

 Maybe this discussion is for another blog, but the reason unsafe modes and mutation exists in these languages is because developers use them - and often use them incorrectly - there are studies that show vulnerabilities due to memory violations are not that uncommon: https://cseweb.ucsd.edu/~yiying/RustStudy-PLDI20.pdf